SARIT42/FastML-API/README.md

 # FastML-API
-Building a machine learning API using Python, FastAPI and Scikit-Learn and deploying it using Heroku.
+Building a machine learning API using Python, FastAPI and Scikit-Learn and deploying it using Heroku.🚀